 - An apprenticeship allows you to train for a specific career through structured training in the workplace combined with off-the-job learning at a college, university or training centre.
 Apprenticeships are available from level 2 (equivalent to GCSEs at grades 9-4/A*-C or National 5) to level 7 (master’s degree level).
 Even if you have A levels, Highers or equivalent, you may need to start training at a lower level in order to learn the basics before you can progress.
 Higher and degree apprenticeships offer training at level 4+ and can lead to higher education qualifications.
 Apprenticeships last from one to six years.

 To help you decide which option is right for you, here are six questions to ask yourself.

 1. Do I have a career in mind?

 If you know what you want to do, find out what routes are available to achieve your ambition.
-You may have a choice between starting through a full-time university course or an apprenticeship, but for certain careers, such as becoming a vet or doctor, training has to be through full-time university study.
+You may have a choice between starting through a full-time university course or an apprenticeship, but for certain careers, such as becoming a vet, training has to be through full-time university study.